ballerina-attic/scatter-gather-messaging/README.md

 ```bash
    $ ballerian create auction_service
 ```
-Then create emply `.bal` files as depicted in the above folder structure.
+Then create empty `.bal` files as depicted in the above folder structure.
 ### Developing the service

 Let's look at the implementation of the auction service, which acts as the scatter-gather component.